elastic/universal-profiling-documentation/features.md

 view.

 The summary square in the bottom-left corner of the graph lets you shift the visible area of the graph.
-Note how the position of summary square is adjusted when you drag flamegraph, and vice-versa: moving the summary square will reflect the visible area in the bigger panel.
+Note how the position of the summary square is adjusted when you drag the flamegraph, and vice-versa: moving the summary square will reflect the visible area in the bigger panel.

-Enabling the "Show information window" on the right will display a list of entries in a panel on the right.
+Enabling "Show information window" on the right will display a list of entries in a panel on the right.
 Clicking on each rectangle in the flamegraph will highlight the frame's detail in the right panel.

 ![flamegraph frame details](./img/flamegraph-detailed-view.png)